-Below is a list of useful liquidity-measuring ratios that are calculated with the assets figures:
+Below is a list of useful liquidity-measuring ratios:

 - The Cash Ratio is a liquidity ratio used to measure a company’s ability to meet short-term liabilities.
 The cash ratio is a conservative debt ratio since it only uses cash and cash equivalents.
 This ratio shows the company’s ability to repay current liabilities without having to sell or liquidate other assets.

 2. The Quick Ratio, also known as the acid-test ratio, is a liquidity ratio used to measure a company’s ability to meet short-term financial liabilities.
 The quick ratio uses assets that can be reasonably converted to cash within 90 days.